sticky/unreal-vr-template/README.md

 # Unreal Engine 5.0 | Oculus Quest 2 | MacOS

 This repository contains a barebones starter template for an Unreal Engine 5.0 VR project.
-This branch is specifically targeted and tested to package a working development-mode APK for Oculus Quest 2 via the Unreal Engine 5.0 on MacOS.
+This branch is specifically targeted and tested to package a working development-mode APK for Oculus Quest 2 via Unreal Engine 5.0 on MacOS.

 ## Goal

 The goal of this repository is to get a VR project successfully packaged and running on your head mounted display.
 It should provide a known working starting point for new VR projects.
 It is not focused on providing game logic or starter content.

-The steps documentated below will help you launch Unreal Engine's supplied _Virtual Reality_ project, but we felt that project contained too many features, shaders, plugins, variables, and unknowns that could create hard-to-trace problems in later development and build stages.
+The steps documentated below will help you launch Unreal Engine's supplied _Virtual Reality_ project, but we felt that project contained too many features, shaders, plugins, variables, and unknowns that could create hard-to-trace problems in later stages of development and packaging.

-Our template is geared with a "bring your own" mentality aimed primarily at reducing the complexity of the build and packaging process.
+Our template is geared with a "bring your own" mentality aimed primarily at reducing the complexity and mystery of building and packaging for devices.
+We hope it provides a unified source of knowledge for getting started in Unreal / VR development.

 ## What to Expect

-After successfully build and packaging the project, you will be able to put on your Oculus Quest 2 headset and see a starkly lit blue floor.
+After successfully building and packaging the project, you will be able to put on your Oculus Quest 2 headset and see a starkly lit blue floor.
 There is a sphere, cube and cone in three of the four corners.
+You will be able to look around and see your hand controllers.

+There is no visual feedback for button clicking and the only functionality is the "snap turn" motion on the left joystick.

-The Oculus Quest 1 headset will also work, but regardless of headset, we have hardcoded a reference to the Quest 2 hand controller meshes.
-There is no visual feedback for button clicking and the only functionality is the "snap" motion from the left joystick.
+> Note: The Oculus Quest 1 headset will also work, but we have hardcoded a reference to the Quest 2 hand controller meshes as provided by the OpenXR plugin.
+You can change this in the `VRPawn` Blueprint.

-We used the `VRPawn` Blueprint from the Unreal Engine's _Virtual Reality_ template as a starting point for our template, but we have cleared out its original functionality, leaving only the basic nodes for responding to input.
-Choose your own.
+We used the `VRPawn` Blueprint from Unreal Engine's _Virtual Reality_ template as a starting point for our template, but we have cleared out its original functionality, leaving only the basic nodes for responding to input.
+Bring your own.

 ## System Recommendations

 These are the system settings and packages that we know to successfully compile and launch this template.
 As a disclaimer, there may be some flexibility in the versions and packages you choose, but the ones listed below provided the most consistent results for us.

-There are notes below that detail definite conflicts and problems areas, when known, as well as tips for installing.
+See the [Installation and Configuration](#installation-and-configuration) section of this document for tips on preparing your environment and notes on potential issues you may experience in the process.

 - Unreal Engine
   - Version: `5.0.2`